 - High-Availability and Disaster Recovery features are only available on Enterprise Edition.
 Contact center agents and the Application itself can be deployed redundantly in the form of a paired pool on Enterprise Edition for Disaster Recovery.
 Additionally, if a Front End server is taken out of service, other Front End servers will balance the load.

 - Performance/Expansion—Enterprise Edition pools can be scaled up and down by adding or removing Front End servers.

 Genesys cannot guarantee any performance level on a Standard Edition platform.

-- T-Server supports both UCMA 4.0 with Microsoft Lync 2013, and UCMA 5.0 with Skype for Business.
+T-Server supports UCMA 5.0 with Skype for Business.

-- Ensure you have installed UCMA 5.0 SDK.
-For UCMA 5.0 support, you must ensure that you have installed the Skype for Business Server and the Microsoft 6.0.9319.102 cumulative update for UCMA 5.0.
+- Ensure you have installed UCMA 5.0 Runtime.
+For UCMA 5.0 support, you must ensure that you have installed the Skype for Business Server and applied the latest Microsoft Cumulative server updates as well as the latest UCMA 5.0 Runtime updates.
 See the following pages for more information:

 - Review Microsoft Patching Policy.

 - Review DNS Requirements.